 The one from the bowl you'll mix and bake immediately, the one in the bag you'll freeze for later.

-Here's a video where I demo how easy it is to do both at the same time:
+Are you a visual person?
+Watch the full-length Youtube video where I demo how easy it is to do both at the same time.

 Printable Freezer Label for the Sweet-and-Sour Paleo & AIP Meatloaf